Did You Know You Have Two Types of Immune Systems?

 Am I Born With a “Good” or “Bad” Immune System?

 You’re not born with a “good” or “bad” immune system—immunity is plastic and your immune system can be supported in different ways.
 First and foremost, of course, is a healthy lifestyle—managing stress, getting proper exercise, and a good diet are all critical to a healthy immune response.

-Additionally, micronutrients play key roles at every stage of the immune response.
-For example, collagen, the most abundant protein in our bodies and the “glue” that holds together our skin, the first line of defense in the innate immune system, cannot be synthesized without Vitamin C. If collagen biosynthesis is not functioning properly, the body has a harder time repairing skin and protecting against pathogens.
+Additionally, micronutrients play critical roles at every stage of the immune response.
+For example, collagen, the most abundant protein in our bodies and the “glue” that holds together our skin, the first line of defense in the innate immune system, cannot be synthesized without vitamin C. If collagen biosynthesis is not functioning properly, the body has a harder time repairing skin and protecting against pathogens.
 Vitamin C is also involved in the creation and normal functioning of innate immune cells.
-Zinc and selenium are also pivotal: they each stimulate antioxidant activities to counter the effects of free radicals produced during the immune response to pathogens.
+Zinc and selenium are also crucial: they each stimulate antioxidant activities to counter the effects of free radicals produced during the immune response to pathogens.
 Ensuring you’re getting sufficient micronutrients is pivotal to a functioning immune system.

 Finally, there are novel therapeutics being developed as part of cutting-edge research, including senolytics which target senescent cells that accumulate in the body as we age and interfere with immune function.
 Our immune-aging product Format uniquely combines foundational immunity ingredients such as vitamin C, zinc, and selenium with senolytic ingredients that promote the clearance of senescent cells.